delight-im/Knowledge/Economics.md

  * The technology-driven economy greatly favors a small group of successful individuals by amplifying their talent and luck, and dramatically increasing their rewards.
 (Erik Brynjolfsson)
  * "Agatha Christie never imagined being rich enough to own a car or poor enough to have no servants.
 Profound example of tech and social change."
 (Benedict Evans)
  * "Education is the most powerful thing you can do to affect lifetime earnings."
 (David Autor)

+## Digital economics

+ * Once you've produced a certain product, the cost of making additional copies (marginal cost) tends to zero.
+ * Advertising allows you to give away your complete product to consumers for free while generating revenue from third parties who purchase ads that are shown to the audience.
+This has always been a popular business model for radio, TV and the web.
+ * Tiered pricing allows you to give away some products for free and conversely set higher prices for other parts of the portfolio.
+Examples for this model include coupons and the freemium model.
+ * When you bundle products that each individually have almost zero marginal cost, you can sell the whole package as a unit that's worth paying for.
+For example, movie streaming sites such as Netflix package individual films and series (with very low marginal costs) into a subscription that's worth paying for.
+ * Larger companies can make single products free to support their overall ecosystem.
+For example, Google and Apple subsidize their ecosystems with free GPS tools such as maps and navigation.
+ * Net neutrality prevents "a transformation from a market where innovation rules to one where deal-making rules.
+Or, a market where firms rush to make exclusive agreements with AT&T and Verizon instead of trying to improve their products."
+(Tim Wu)
+ * Regarding net neutrality, "let's think about the nation's highways.
+How would you feel if [they] announced an exclusive deal with General Motors to provide a special 'rush-hour' lane for GM cars only?
+That seems intuitively wrong. [...]
+And if highways really did choose favorite brands, you might buy a Pontiac instead of a Toyota to get the rush-hour lane, not because the Pontiac is actually a good car.
+As a result, the nature of competition among car-makers would change.
+Rather than try to make the best product, they would battle to make deals with highways."
+(Tim Wu)
+ * "[T]he 700-person start-up Airbnb, which allows users to rent their apartments like hotel rooms, was valued at $10 billion this past spring, about half as much as the Hilton corporation, which employs 152,000 people."
+(Michael Harris)